fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 (``MLOADAX`` is a macro that loads a number in the A and X registers)

 Absolutely straightforward.

+{% blogvideo "img/speed-comparison.webm", "We spend most of our time waiting to display the next character" %}

+On the above video, I modified the emulator on the right hand so it displays characters as fast as it can.
+It shows that most of the time of the program is spent waiting for the display subsystem of the Apple1 to be ready (again, only 1 character every 16ms).

 ## The overall code structure